-Innovation in the puzzle genre is hard to come by.
-Tricky Towers may take most of its gameplay from the few decades-old Tetris but adding physics into the mix makes it feel like a brand new game.
+Innovation in the puzzle genre is hard to come by and Tricky Towers may take most of its gameplay from the few decades-old Tetris but adding physics into the mix makes it feel like a brand new game.

 On a visual level, Tricky Towers is bright with lively environments and a cute cast of wizards.
 Watching them hover around on their clouds while they dastardly laugh at their opponents and celebrate with joy is a blast.
 The music is rather catchy with upbeat rhythms that blend with the charming and satisfying sound effects.
 Overall, this is one delightful game on both the eyes and ears.